raphaelcasimir/pluto-fw/README.md

+WARNING: Work in progress, do not clone this repo now.

 Pluto is a programmable digital watch that re-uses case and LCD panel of the Casio® F-91W.
 This is the software repo, for the hardware side of things and a more information, see the